The Canadian Code of Advertising Standards

 or concerning policies, practices or programs of such governments, as distinct from "political advertising" and "election advertising".

-"Political advertising" is defined as "advertising" appearing at any time regarding a political figure,
+"Political advertising"" is defined as "advertising" appearing at any time regarding a political figure, a political party,

 "Election advertising" includes "advertising" about any matter before the electorate for a referendum,